GasInfinity/zitrus/README.md

 ## Runtime support
 - 🟢 crt0/startup code
-- 🟡 Panic and error reporting and tracing
+- 🟡 panic and error reporting and tracing
 - 🔴 std coverage/byos for io and some other useful things.

 ## Gpu Support

 - 🟢 Software rendering with Framebuffers
-- 🔴 GX Commands
+- 🟡 GX Commands
 - 🔴 2D/3D Acceleration (a.k.a: REALLY using the Gpu to do things)

 ## Port/Service Support